cspriggs220/Ruby_Trip_Budget/README.md

 ##Changelog
-5/9/2013 - Created initial repository with README and user stories.
+5/9/2013 - Create initial repository with README and user stories.
 5/15/2013 - Setup file structure and ActiveRecord 5/19/2013 - Begin setting up separate tables for project.
 5/20/2013 - Add create/remove/list functionality for trips.
 5/21/2013 - Add setting a trip's expense category budget, as well as printing the balance of the budget for trip.
+5/24/2013 - Add expenses table on database, and begin adding expense functionality.